antischematic/angular-state-library/README.md

 #### EVENTS

-Observe all events from all stores
+Injects the global event observer.
+Use this to observe all store events in the application.

 **Example: Log all store events in the application**